CHSAA Cancels Spring Season Amid 'Safer-At-Home' Direction

 “Our hats are off to the many seniors that have shown maturity and resolve as their culminating year of high school has been impacted beyond activities and athletics due to this worldwide COVID-19 pandemic.
 The Class of 2020 will not be forgotten,” she continued.

-CHSAA noted their hope to conduct a fall season with normalcy, but will be focused on creating contingency plans should they be needed.
+CHSAA noted their hope to conduct a fall season with normalcy, but will be focused on creating contingency plans if they are needed.